-This easy Southern Thai chicken and rice recipe for khao mok gai makes braised chicken cooked in a spicy gravy and served with turmeric rice and crispy fried shallots.
+This easy Southern Thai chicken and rice recipe for khao mok gai makes braised chicken cooked in a spicy curry-like gravy and served with turmeric rice and crispy fried shallots.
 A Thai Muslim specialty, it’s often called a Thai biryani or Thai style biryani.
 Like a biryani the chicken can be cooked with the rice or separately.
 Either way, it’s wonderful.

 Depending on where you eat this addictive Thai-Malay street food favourite in Thailand, this Thai Malay dish might come garnished with crunchy cucumber slices or spears, and fresh mint, coriander and chillies, or the dish might be served with a fragrant relish or sauce of pounded herbs and cucumber – and/or sweet chilli sauce.